Ivanich41/Simple-Wireguard-script-for-linux-systems/README.md

 ## Troubleshooting
 The script provides 3 options for exiting with errors.
 I will explain them below.
 ### Couldn't find wireguard
 There is no wiregurad installed at system.
-Check the startup chapter to fix it
+Check the setup chapter to fix it
 ### There is no config
 Script can't find config in default directory.
 Possibly you misstyped the name or forgot to put config in directory.
-Check the startup chapter to fix it
+Check the setup chapter to fix it
 ### Couldn't find curl
 Script uses basic console utility to grab content from web pages.
 I have not worked with distros without that utility.
 But you can install it from package manager (package name is just: "curl") or visit its [website](https://curl.se/download.html) to download.